How to make a Krita Python plugin¶

 def createActions(self, window): action = window.createAction("myAction", "My Script", "tools/scripts")

-- This should be replaced with an unique id that Krita will use to find the action.
+This should be replaced with a unique ID that Krita will use to find the action.

 - “My Script”